 “It was tremendously difficult waking up in pain and going to bed in pain and doing the same thing all over again the next day.
 The pain was so intense, it left me confined to my bed.
 At some points, I felt I couldn’t carry on living with the excruciating pain”.

 It took 15 years for doctors to diagnose Balesaria with endometriosis.

 Endometriosis can affect women of any age.
 It’s a long-term condition that can have a significant impact on their life.

-Why does it take so long to be diagnosed and taken seriously?
+Why does it take so long to be taken seriously?

 “The pain I was experiencing was dismissed as ‘bad periods’.
 I felt completely helpless and hopeless,” Balesaria added.

-Finally, healthcare professionals “may assume painful periods are normal, even when severe and needing pain relief,” Datta noted.
+Finally, healthcare professionals “may assume painful periods are normal, even when severe and needing pain relief,” Datta said.

 ‘The wait must end’